 Binder jetting simulations provide insights into the spreading and penetration of the binder in the powder bed, which are influenced by capillary forces.
 Process parameters and material properties directly influence the deposition and spreading process.

-Direct energy deposition
+Directed energy deposition